AdobeDocs/experience-manager-screens.en/help/user-guide/extending-component-tutorial-develop.md

 ## Create the Poster Component {#poster-cmp}

 The Poster component extends the out of the box screens Image component.
 A mechanism of Sling, `sling:resourceSuperType`, is used to inherit the core functionality of the Image component without having to copy and paste.
-More information about the basics of [Sling Request Processing can be found here.](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/the-basics.html#SlingRequestProcessing)
+More information about the basics of [Sling Request Processing can be found here.](https://experienceleague.adobe.com/docs/experience-manager-65/developing/introduction/the-basics.html)

 The Poster component is rendered in full screen in preview/production mode.
 In edit mode, it is important to render the component differently in order to facilitate authoring the sequence channel.

-1. In **CRXDE-Lite** `http://localhost:4502/crx/de/index.jsp` (or IDE of choice) beneath to `/apps/weretail-run/components/content`create a new `cq:Component` named `poster`.
+1. In **CRXDE-Lite** `http://localhost:4502/crx/de/index.jsp` (or IDE of choice) beneath to `/apps/weretail-run/components/content`create a `cq:Component` named `poster`.

    Add the following properties to the `poster` component: